 In part one I lay out the basics that need to be understood about balancing amplifier power between horns and mid range speakers using both amplifier gain as well as equalization.
 In part two of this tutorial I will demonstrate with a live tuning session exactly how to go about equalization on both passive crossover systems as well as full active systems.
 It’s quick and easy when you know how to do it.

-Part two of this tutorial is scheduled to be released July 12 2022.
+Part two of this tutorial is running behind schedule and will be released when it is complete.